How do you know if your social media campaigns are working? Like, really know?

 - Conducting regular A/B testing of ads.

 Here’s a look at a very precisely targeted Facebook ad being created, for example:

 This list is by no means exhaustive, as there are numerous other KPIs to keep an eye on when optimizing your social media strategy.

-Overall, you’ll want to monitor how well your social efforts are reaching, engaging, converting and bringing back your key audiences.
-The specific mix of KPIs will vary by company size and market, plus the goals of each campaign.
+Overall, you’ll want to monitor how well your social media efforts are reaching, engaging, converting and bringing back your key audiences.
+The specific mix of KPIs will vary by company size and market, plus the business goals of each campaign.